-Learning Activities: Students are presented with homework problems from "MasteringChemistry" (online homework - Pearson), exams, and laboratory exercises in which they are presented data that they must analyze and interpret.
+Learning Activities: Students are presented problems in Mastering Chemistry (online homework - Pearson), lecture quizzes and exams, and laboratory exercises in which they are presented data that they must analyze and interpret.

-Means of Assessment: All students in Chemistry 105 take a common departmental final exam, and the student's performance will be assessed based on their mastery of specific questions addressing this SLO.
-Our initial target goal is 70% of the students achieving 70% mastery of these questions.
+Means of Assessment: Students in all sections of Chemistry 108 take a standardized American Chemical Society Examination, and the student's performance will be assessed based on their mastery of specific questions addressing this SLO.
+The target goal is that 70% of the students will demonstrate 70% mastery of these questions.